mashlol/omni/README.md

 var omni = require("omni");

 var Players = omni.Collection.extend({
-    name: "Players",
-    model: Player
+    model: Player,
+    createPermission: function(connection) {
+        return true;
+    },
+    destroyPermission: function(connection) {
+        if (connection.player.get("admin")) {
+            return true;
+        }
+        return false;
+    }
 });
 ```
-A collection just requires the additional property `name`, everything else is the same as Backbone.js
+A collection is essentially the same collection as Backbone, however a `createPermission(connection)` and `destroyPermission(connection)` method can be supplied to determine whether or not there is permission to add or remove models to/from this collection.

 # Events